- A Participant-Led Online Course on Civil Resistance

 - FREQUENTLY ASKED QUESTIONS

-ICNC is pleased to announce a call for applications for a free, seven-week, participant-led online course: “Civil Resistance Struggles: How Ordinary People Win Rights, Freedom, and Justice.”
+Each winter, ICNC announces a call for applications for and runs a free, seven-week, participant-led online course: “Civil Resistance Struggles: How Ordinary People Win Rights, Freedom, and Justice.”

-In this course, about 50 highly motivated and collaborative participants from around the world will:
+In this course, about 50 highly motivated and collaborative participants from around the world:

 - Study scheduled modules of selected readings, videos, and pre-recorded experts and practitioners’ input on key aspects of nonviolent resistance campaigns and movements;